Best Orange Amps (Our Top Picks)

 If you don't care about attenuation, we'd recommend going used and getting one of the cheaper iterations of the Rockerverb.
 Note there are also different wattage totals that have been released.

-IDEAL FOR: Professional gigging, recording, and increased flexibility
+BEST FOR: Professional gigging, recording, and increased flexibility

 - Two channels